 The first Peer Community in has been launched: Peer Community in Evolutionary Biology

-Coming in late 2017: PCI Ecology, PCI Paleontology and PCI Computational Statistics
+Coming in late 2017 or 2018: PCI Ecology, PCI Paleontology and PCI Computational Statistics

 More than 300 recommenders have already joined Peer Community in Evolutionary Biology.
 Visit its website : www.evolbiol.peercommunityin.org